tankh99/tp/docs/DeveloperGuide.md

    2. The primitive type `int` is not nullable, so we used a wrapper class instead
 3. `PatientFeedbackReport` is different from Appointment and Patient because it holds transient data and is dependent on data from the Patient and Appointment models.
    1. Therefore, it was decided that the entire list of appointments and a specified patient data should be passed into this object in order to calculate the average feedback score
 4. `PatientFeedbackReportList` does not have any direct list modification methods of its own.
-It only has a generateReportList function which is called every time there is an update to the list of patients or appointments, e.g. filter, add, edit or delete
+It only has a generateReportList function which is called every time there is an update to the list of patients or appointments, e.g., filter, add, edit or delete
    1. To achieve such reactivity, `generateReportList()` was called at the end of each such function inside `ModelManager`

 **Alternatives considered**
-1. `PatientFeedbackReport` - We considered just passing the required fields, however there were a few limitations
+1. `PatientFeedbackReport` - We considered just passing the required fields; however, there were a few limitations
    1. Passing only the Patient name and ID
-      1. We need the name for sorting and UI purposes and we need the patient ID to determine which appointments to select.
+      1. We need the name for sorting and UI purposes, and we need the patient ID to determine which appointments to select.
 This resulted in 2 fields from the same object, which could be simplified if we just pass in a single Patient object
     2. Passing only the patient's list of appointments instead of all appointments
        1. This quickly proved to be very complex because we would need to filter appointments every time a patient or appointment was updated in the list
 2. `FeedbackScore` data representation
    1. A string data type was considered to represent the Feedback Score, however, it simply did not make sense logically-speaking, and thus, we used an Integer instead.
    2. A 0 was considered to represent the null value of a feedback score.
 This was because we did not have any actually null fields in the previous code base, with FeedbackScore being the only nullable field.
-However, having 0 represent the null value is confusing and also prone to error, in case someone decided to edit the feedbaCkScore to any other value, e.g. -1
+However, having 0 represent the null value is confusing and also prone to error; in case someone decided to edit the feedbaCkScore to any other value, e.g. -1
 3. An observer pattern was considered when implementing the `generateReportList()` fucntionality, however, it was scrapped because it was already implemented via the `ObservableList` fields and implementing the pattern fully would not be worth the refactor

 ### Help Feature

 <puml src="diagrams/HelpCommandSequenceDiagram.puml" alt="Help Command Sequence Diagram">

-The help feature provides users with an url to user guide online.
+The help feature provides users with an url to the user guide online.

 Rationale for implementation:
 1. Pop-up window with URL link and a copy button